tmichoel/BINF200-bio-sequences-structures/README.md

-# BINF200 VSG
+# BINF200 Biological Sequences and Structures

 This code base is using the [Julia Language](https://julialang.org/) and [DrWatson](https://juliadynamics.github.io/DrWatson.jl/stable/) to make a reproducible scientific project named
-> BINF200 VSG
+> BINF200

 It is authored by tmichoel.

 To (locally) reproduce this project, do the following:

-0. Download this code base.
+1. Download this code base.
 Notice that raw data are typically not included in the git-history and may need to be downloaded independently.
-1. Open a Julia console and do:
+2. Open a Julia console and do:
    ```
    julia> using Pkg
    julia> Pkg.add("DrWatson") # install globally, for using `quickactivate`